 Currency basis spreads included in the hedging reserve represent the cost of hedging arising as a result of imperfections of foreign exchange markets.
-Exclusion of currency basis spreads would result in a £20 million credit (2022 - £22 million credit, 2021 - £22 million credit) to the hedging reserve.
+Exclusion of currency basis spreads would result in a £20 million credit (2022 - £22 million credit) to the hedging reserve.